 "Thanks, Donna."
 Sam looked at Josh.
 "You're not sharing the moment?"

 "Donna's withholding…never mind."
-He gestured to his office and closed the door behind him.
-He sent a glare in Donna's direction but she had already returned to her desk.
+He gestured to his office and sent a glare in Donna's direction but she had already returned to her desk.

 "Okay, don't go near the lobby there's brass in there."